nick-brown/ruby-interview-questions/README.md

 Q: Is `#initialize` an instance method or a class method?
 A: An instance method.

-Q: Why can't a class instance variable be used within an instance method?
-A: Because it would be an instance method.

 Q: What is the difference between a class variable and a class instance variable?
 A: Class instance variables are instance variables of a class.
 Class instance variables cannot be used within instance methods.